wdk-docs/jsdoc-docs/source/about/configuring-jsdoc.rst

 Incorporating command-line options into the configuration file
 --------------------------------------------------------------

-You can put many of JSDoc’s `command-line options <about-commandline.html>`__ into the configuration file instead of specifying them on the command line.
+You can put many of JSDoc’s :ref:`command-line` into the configuration file instead of specifying them on the command line.
 To do this, add the long names of the relevant options into an ``opts`` section of the configuration file, with the value set to the option’s value.